Charting

 In every beatmap file, there's different numbers and letters in order so the game knows what to produce when playing.
 Here are the keys for each note and each rest.

 When charting, in order for different notes to show you need to put a letter that relates to the note in your editor.
 So if I put B in the file, the game would send a Left note, and if I put A, the game would send an Up note.
-With this information go to the notes dropdown and try memorise it, then try these questions to help you learn.
+With this information go to the and try memorise it, then try these questions to help you learn.

 Left, Right, Left, Right